mamba-org/micromamba-devcontainer/README.md

 Upon reopening, VS Code will build the development Dockerfile if necessary, launch a container, install the VS Code backend inside, and configure everything according to the specification defined in `.devcontainer/devcontainer.json`.

-The project folder will then open, mounted inside the container, and all installed extensions (e.g. Docker) will be available:
+The project folder will then open, mounted inside the container, and all installed extensions (e.g. Docker, Git History, and Jupyter) will be available:

 ![loaded devcontainer](readme-images/loaded-devcontainer.png)